FeatureWrap

 saveHyperparameters(filename)

-Allows to save the defined parameters (scale, fea_dost_method, image_dist_method, etc.)
+Allows to save the defined parameters.

 .pkl file with the configuration